-- A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules. - Promulgation of rules related to licensure is necessary under statute.
-This supplies a regulatory framework for the practice of physical therapy.
-The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules. - B. Describe the difference between current behavior/practice and desired behavior/practice.
+R 338.1833.
+This rule pertains to adoption of standards.
+The rule revision adopts the updated ethical code.
+A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

+Promulgation of rules related to licensure is necessary under statute.
+This supplies a regulatory framework for the practice of applied behavior analysis.
+The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.

+B. Describe the difference between current behavior/practice and desired behavior/practice.